6e. Providing Feedback and Evaluation as ongoing Processes

-- Queries are regularly answered via the Global Symbols contact page and many of answers appear anonymised as Further Support being a growing part of various knowledge base topics.
+- Queries are regularly answered via the Global Symbols contact page and many of answers appear anonymised under the sections in the Knowledge Base.

 - Evaluations can be carried out using localised surveys when reviewing the different parts of the system, but if the review is related to AAC user progression then it is advised to use standardised assessments.

 Evaluating the impact of the AAC intervention will be important both to gauge the success of the investment of time and energy and in helping to plan future actions.
 In measuring the impact of providing access to AAC to a child, it is possible to measure their utterances, but additional insight can be provided by exploring the impact the intervention has on their confidence and capability